Dev79844/gin-crud/README.md

 # gin-crud

-## CRUD apis using golang, gorm and mysql
+## CRUD apis using golang, gin, gorm and mysql

+### Gin is a web framework of golang used to create apis.

+### Gorm is an object relational mapping tool used to interact with relational databases.

 ## Features
 1. Create post